-- 2. All property lines of the sexually oriented business property must be located at least 1,000 feet from any property line of any other Sexually Oriented Business.
-The measurement of distances for purposes of this subsection shall be from boundary line to boundary line along the shortest possible course, regardless of any customary or common route or path of travel, i.e. "as the crow flies." - 3.
-All sexually oriented businesses shall submit with the application for a building or occupancy permit, a certified boundary survey by a licensed surveyor of the site and the property lines of surrounding properties identifying the use of properties at or within 1,000 feet of the boundary lines of the subject property, and any and all sexually oriented businesses within 1,000 feet of the boundary line of the subject property. - 4.
-If the actual or proposed sexually oriented business is to be located in an existing structure where a land disturbance permit is not required, an existing building permit review application must be filed and determined by the community development department to be in compliance with the terms of this ordinance prior to any occupancy.
+- 2. All sexually oriented businesses shall submit with the application for a building or occupancy permit, a certified boundary survey by a licensed surveyor of the site and the property lines of surrounding properties identifying the use of properties at or within 1,000 feet of the boundary lines of the subject property, and any and all sexually oriented businesses and businesses licensed by the State of Georgia to sell alcohol on the premises within 1,000 feet of the boundary line of the sexually oriented business parcel. - 3.
+Each sexually oriented business shall provide off-street parking spaces as required by the applicable zoning district.